ponylang/ponylang-website/content/blog/last-week-in-pony-080419.md

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->

 ## Items of note

 - Recording of the July 30, 2019 Pony developer sync is available [here](https://sync-recordings.ponylang.io/r/2019_07_30.m4a).

 - [Version 0.3.0](https://github.com/ponylang/changelog-tool/releases/tag/0.3.0) of the Pony [changelog-tool](https://github.com/ponylang/changelog-tool) has been released.

 - [Version 0.2.2](https://github.com/ponylang/http/releases/tag/0.2.2) of the [http library](https://github.com/ponylang/http) has been released.
-This release contains a bugfix and compatibility with ponyc 0.30.0.
+This release contains a bug fix and compatibility with ponyc 0.30.0.

 - @rkallos is now a Pony committer!
 Welcome to the team Richard.